poojanshetty/live_language_translator/README.md

 - License

 # Acknowledgments
-- SpeechRecognition for speech recognition functionality.
+- Speech recognition for speech recognition functionality.
 - Googletrans for translation.
 - gTTS for text-to-speech.
 - playsound for playing audio files.